Fivium/ASBO/README.md

 Displays per second breakdown of active database sessions

+- It is a basic session snaps viewer, there are no user accounts etc
+- It is a couple of php scripts that run some SQL using php with an OCI8 connection to the database

 Demo, running on a overloaded single core server the 2 databases

 http://82.165.37.136/oav/db_monitor.php?db=12c